Diegovsky/riff/README.md

 meson test -C target  --verbose
 ```

-This will install a `.desktop` file among other things, and the spot executable will be put in `.local/bin` (you might want to add it to your path).
+This will install a `.desktop` file among other things, and the riff executable will be put in `.local/bin` (you might want to add it to your path).

 To build an optimized release build, use `-Dbuildtype=release` instead.